aws-samples/aws-hpc-tutorials/content/06-batch-mnp-train-dl1/07-create-job-definition.md

 - Job Queue
 - Job Definition

-Next we will go through the process of launching a job from the job definition and test out distributed traning with multiple nodes
+Next we launch a job from the job definition and test out distributed traning with multiple nodes